Code-Institute-Submissions/raw-dessert-recipes/README.md

 Not Found - The requested URL was not found on the server.
 If you entered the URL manually please check your spelling and try again.
 When card recipe data populated from Mlab, cards not aligning horizonatally, but vertically.
 Added <div style="text-align: center">.
 No spacing between cards.
 Added bootstrap spacing class = mt-5 mb-5.
 OPEN = MAKE ALL CARDS SAME SIZE, NO MATTER WHAT TEXT IN DESCRIPTION.
+Cards not all same height.
+Added 'd-flex align-items-stretch' to div.
+Card buttons - not in card footer.
+OPEN BUG.